ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 Your choice of software is another important consideration for your DYNAMIXEL System.
 Your controller combined with your software defines the capabilities of your project, and how you will interact with your DYNAMIXELs.

-Check out the [Software Compatibility](/docs/en/parts/controller/controller_compatibility/#software) which software is supportive with your selection.
+Check out the [Software Compatibility](/docs/en/parts/controller/controller_compatibility/#software) which software supports your previous component selections.

 ## [Test & Management](#test--management)

 ### [DYNAMIXEL Wizard 2.0](#dynamixel-wizard-20)

-[DYNAMIXEL Wizard 2.0](/docs/en/software/dynamixel/dynamixel_wizard2/) is an optimized tool for managing DYNAMIXEL’s from various operating systems (Linux / Mac / Windows).
-[U2D2](#u2d2) or [Compatible controller](/docs/en/parts/controller/controller_compatibility) is required to use.
+[DYNAMIXEL Wizard 2.0](/docs/en/software/dynamixel/dynamixel_wizard2/) is an configuration and testing tool for managing DYNAMIXELs available for for all major operating systems (Linux / Mac / Windows).
+A [U2D2](#u2d2), [Compatible controller](/docs/en/parts/controller/controller_compatibility), or other serial converter is required for use with DYNAMIXEL Wizard.

-The following features are provided with DYNAMIXEL Wizard 2.0.
+DYNAMIXEL Wizard 2.0 supports the following DYNAMIXEL configuration and testing features:

-- DYNAMIXEL Firmware Update
+- DYNAMIXEL Firmware Update and Recovery
-- DYNAMIXEL Diagnosis
+- DYNAMIXEL Calibration and Testing
-- DYNAMIXEL Configuration and Test
+- Troubleshooting and Shutdown Status Diagnosis
-- DYNAMIXEL Data Plotting in Real-Time
+- Real-Time Data Plotting
-- Generate & Monitor DYNAMIXEL Packets
+- Generation & Monitoring of DYNAMIXEL Packets

 ![](/assets/images/sw/dynamixel/wizard2/wizard2_main_001.png)

 ### [R+ Manager 2.0](#r-manager-20)

-[R+ Manager 2.0](/docs/en/software/rplus2/manager/) is one of the [R+ Software Suite](#r-software-suite) for you to maintanance Educational Kits including [CM-Series](#cm-series) and its supported DYNAMIXELs.
+[R+ Manager 2.0](/docs/en/software/rplus2/manager/) is a configuration and testing suite available as part of the [R+ Software Suite](#r-software-suite), for maintenance and configuration of robots included in ROBOTIS' Educational Kits including [CM-Series Controllers](#cm-series) and their supported DYNAMIXEL models.

 ![](/assets/images/sw/rplus2/manager/roboplus_manager2_07.jpg)

-**NOTE**: For those who developing DYNAMIXEL System, [DYNAMIXEL Wizard 2.0](#dynamixel-wizard-20) will provide the best experience in terms of DYNAMIXEL test and management.
+**NOTE**: For new DYNAMIXEL users [DYNAMIXEL Wizard 2.0](#dynamixel-wizard-20) is ROBOTIS' recommended configuration utility.
+DYNAMIXEL Wizard 2.0 is the newest and most capable configuration utility provided by ROBOTIS.
 {: .notice}

 ## [DYNAMIXEL Development](#dynamixel-development)

 ### [DYNAMIXEL SDK](#dynamixel-sdk)

+The [DYNAMIXEL SDK](/docs/en/software/dynamixel/dynamixel_sdk/overview/) is a software development kit supporting a wide variety of programming languages including:
+* C
+* C++
+* C#
+* Python
+* Java
+* Matlab
+* LabVIEW
+on all major operating systems (Linux, Windows, Mac).
+The provided APIs allow simple control and manipulation of DYNAMIXEL actuators.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F-sXbIAM0jc" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

-[DYNAMIXEL SDK](/docs/en/software/dynamixel/dynamixel_sdk/overview/) is a software development kit to support a variety programming language(C, C++, C#, Python, Java, Matlab and LabVIEW) on major OS(Linux, Windows, Mac).
-The provided APIs will allow you to manipulate data of DYNAMIXEL with ease.

-**NOTE**: It is recommended to use [U2D2](#u2d2) (USB to TTL & RS-485 converter) to interface DYNAMIXEL with your development device (PC,SBC and etc).
-Otherwise, You will be required to build DYNAMIXEL communication circuit.
-See [Communication](#communication)
+**NOTE**: ROBOTIS recommends the use of a [U2D2](#u2d2) USB to serial converter to interface DYNAMIXEL with your development device (PC,SBC and etc).
+Otherwise, in order to utilize these libraries without the use of a U2D2 you will be required to implement a [DYNAMIXEL Communication Cirucut](#communication).
 {: .notice}

 #### [DYNAMIXEL SDK (Arduino)](#dynamixel-sdk-arduino)

-[Embedded Controllers](#embedded-controllers) support DYNAMIXEL SDK at [Arduino IDE](/docs/en/software/arduino_ide/) and allow your system to use full APIs of the SDK.
+ROBOTIS' [Embedded Controllers](#embedded-controllers) support the DYNAMIXEL SDK through the [Arduino IDE](/docs/en/software/arduino_ide/) allowing your system to use full features of the DYNAMIXEL SDK.

-**NOTE**: If you are a hobbiest user, it is recommended to use our comprehensive APIs in [Dynamixel2Arduino](#dynamixel2arduino) library.
+**NOTE**: If you are a hobbyist user, ROBOTIS recommends the  [Dynamixel2Arduino](#dynamixel2arduino) library.
 {: .notice}

 ### [Arduino Library](#arduino-library)

-ROBOTIS provides comprehensive code APIs and basic example for Arduino users.
+ROBOTIS provides comprehensive libraries including examples for many use cases for Arduino users.
 - [Dynamixel2Arduino](#dynamixel2arduino)
 - [DynamixelShield](#dynamixelshield)